facette/docs/content/docs/configuration/catalog/filters.md

 }
 ```

-<span class="fa fa-info-circle"></span> Note: filtering rules are evaluated in the order you define them, so watch out for ordering issues when defining
+<span class="fa fa-info-circle"></span> Note: filtering rules are evaluated in the order you define them, so watch out
-"chained" rules, as a *origin*/*source*/*metric* name may have been previously rewritten and a subsequent rule pattern
+for ordering issues when defining “chained” rules, as a *origin*/*source*/*metric* name may have been previously
-may not match its original name.
+rewritten and a subsequent rule pattern may not match its original name.

 [0]: https://code.google.com/p/re2/wiki/Syntax